If you follow the news you’re probably aware of all the data breaches involving stolen passwords that have taken place of late.

 Note: You’ll see that there are some less than flattering reviews for this app in the app stores.
 I’ve been using Google Authenticator for years and I’ve been very happy with it.
 Just my two cents…

 The vast majority of websites now support Two-Factor Authentication (some sites refer to it Two-Step Authentication).

-If you use a website that isn’t listed above you should be able to find instructions for enabling Two-Factor Authentication on it via a simple Google search.
+You should be able to quickly find instructions for enabling Two-Factor Authentication for most ant website or online service via a simple Google search.